VincentOracle/Investigating-Ransomware-Attack-Vectors-Developing-Countermeasures/README.md

 ## 1.Aim and Objectives
 The primary aim of this dissertation is to investigate the attack vectors used in ransomware incidents and to develop countermeasures that can mitigate the risk and impact of these attacks.
 To achieve this aim, the research is structured around the following specific objectives;
+1.Analyze Historical and Current Ransomware Attacks<br/>
-1.Analyze Historical and Current Ransomware Attacks i.Examine case studies of major ransomware incidents to identify common attack vectors and strategies employed by cybercriminals. ii.Understand the evolution of ransomware tactics over time and how they adapt to new security measures.
-2.Identify Key Attack Vectors
-a.Investigate the primary methods through which ransomware infiltrates systems, including phishing, exploit kits, remote desktop protocol (RDP) vulnerabilities, and software supply chain attacks. b.Assess the role of social engineering and human error in facilitating ransomware attacks.
+i.Examine case studies of major ransomware incidents to identify common attack vectors and strategies employed by cybercriminals.<br/> ii.Understand the evolution of ransomware tactics over time and how they adapt to new security measures.<br/> 2.Identify Key Attack Vectors a.Investigate the primary methods through which ransomware infiltrates systems, including phishing, exploit kits, remote desktop protocol (RDP) vulnerabilities, and software supply chain attacks. b.Assess the role of social engineering and human error in facilitating ransomware attacks.
-3.Develop and Evaluate Countermeasures i.Propose technical and organizational countermeasures to prevent, detect, and respond to ransomware attacks. ii.Evaluate the effectiveness of these countermeasures through simulations and expert feedback.
-4.Provide Recommendations for Future Research and Practice a.Offer guidelines for implementing the proposed countermeasures in different organizational contexts. b.Suggest areas for further research to enhance ransomware defense mechanisms.
+3.Develop and Evaluate Countermeasures i.Propose technical and organizational countermeasures to prevent, detect, and respond to ransomware attacks.<br/> ii.Evaluate the effectiveness of these countermeasures through simulations and expert feedback.<br/> 4.Provide Recommendations for Future Research and Practice a.Offer guidelines for implementing the proposed countermeasures in different organizational contexts. b.Suggest areas for further research to enhance ransomware defense mechanisms.

 ## Research Questions
-What are the most common ransomware attack vectors?
-How do these attack vectors impact different systems and environments?
-What are the best practices in DFIR for investigating ransomware incidents?
-How can these insights be translated into effective countermeasures and training programs?
+What are the most common ransomware attack vectors? <br/> How do these attack vectors impact different systems and environments?<br/> What are the best practices in DFIR for investigating ransomware incidents?<br/> How can these insights be translated into effective countermeasures and training programs?